Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 Groundhog sticking head out of the ground.

-What do Woodchucks Eat?
+What Do Woodchucks Eat?

 Woodchucks feed on a variety of grasses and chickweeds, clover, and many varieties of wild and cultivated flowers.
 They eat blackberries, raspberries, cherries, and other fruits, along with the bark of hickory and maple trees.
 They will even eat grasshoppers, June bugs, and other large insects.

-How to Deter Woodchucks
+How to Deter Woodchucks from Your Garden

 Much to the dismay of farmers and gardeners, they love vegetables, especially broccoli, peas, beans, carrot tops, lettuce, and squash.
 Fencing offers the only viable way to protect plants from woodchucks.
 Keep in mind that woodchucks can burrow under and climb over fencing, so plan accordingly.